GlenKPeterson/Cymling/README.md

 ```
 name():String
 age():Int
-height():Float
+height():Float32

-;; Record definition with some defaults and inferred types (name:String and Height:Float)
+;; Record definition with some defaults and inferred types (name:String and Height:Float32)
 ;; Note that position matters (all Person's will be defined in the order: name, age, height).
 defType(Person {name=“Marge” age:Int height=16.24})